cpheidelberg/Optimizing-MINDWALC-Node-Classification-to-Extract-Interpretable-Decision-Trees-from-KGs/README.md

 ## Requirements and Installation

+**OS-WARNING:**
+Currently, MINDWALC works best on Linux or MacIS.
+Windows does also work, however, since MINDWALC uses [ray](https://docs.ray.io/en/latest/ray-overview/installation.html), which is currently not fully supported on Windows (only experimental), you may encounter some issues on this OS.

 ### 1) Install MINDWALC

 To use this project, you need to install the latest MINDWALC package. \